 Workshops for Librarians

-This year, we also produced a video for the Collaborative Summer Library Program called Storytime Techniques.
+This workshop is based on a video that Criss Cross Mangosauce co-produced for the Collaborative Summer Library Program called Storytime Techniques.
 Any Language.
 Any Community.
-In this video, we showcase our bilingual techniques as we understand that English is not the primary language of all stortytime participants or their caregivers.
+In this video, we showcase our bilingual techniques as we understand https://ultramnew.com/pain-reliever/ that English is not the primary language of all stortytime participants or their caregivers.
 Also we know that English-speaking caregivers often want to expand their young charges view of the world and vocabulary with words or songs from other cultures in other languages.

 Celebrating the Day of the Children the Day of the Books